offensive-packaging/documentation/o-saft/index.md

          be provided due to licence problems.
          Also note that using  stand-alone executable have not been tested the same way as the  o-saft.pl  itself.
 Use them at your own risk.

+ ABOUT CGI

+         This script can be used as CGI application.
+Output is the same as in common CLI mode.
+The output will be prefixed with the HTTP header 'Content-Type:text/plain'.
+         The script  o-saft.cgi  should be used as wrapper for o-saft.pl .
+         The HTML form  o-saft.cgi.html  which can be generated with:

+               o-saft.pl --help=gen-cgi

+         should be used as front-end for  o-saft.cgi.

+     CGI-form functionality

+         This form provides following functionality:

+         * top menu bar with following menus:
+           * ☰           - general informations about CGI usage
+           * Cmd         - quick commands menu
+           * Opt         - quick options menu
+           * Help        - various help pages

+         * input field for a target (hostname or URL)

+         * GUI sections
+           * Simple GUI  - simple form with most common commands and options Each provided +command buttons submit the form with the selected options and the clicked command.

+           * Full GUI Commands & Options
+                         - form with all commands and options,  its content is The same as the  COMMANDS  and  OPTIONS  section of the complete help page (see  --help  ).

+         In both GUI sections following buttons exist:

+         * ^             - return to top of form
+         * start         - submit form with selected command and options

+         In general, command buttons which submit the form are yellow.
+Buttons which show some help, mainly in a new browser tab, are gray.

+     CGI-form limitations

+         * The generated form provides commands and options which are rejected by  o-saft.cgi  (see below).

+         * The generated form may contain references (links) to sections which are not part of the form.

+         * Only one target can be provided,  however, it is obvious how to use more targets ...

+         * The  --format=html  option should be used together with  --header , otherwise the generated HTML may be corrupted for some commands.

+     CGI script limitations

+         The script returns an empty page (HTML body) for following reasons:

+         * Use of local or multicast IPs as target.

+         * Use of dangerous commands or options.

+         For deatils pleasesee

+               perldoc o-saft.cgi

  DOCKER